ashhhlynn/recipe-manager/README.md

 - BCrypt

 ## Features
-- Signup and login
+- Register and log in
 - Search recipes by title and filter by category
 - Sort recipes by alphabetical order, date, number of reviews, and highest rating
 - Share recipes
-- Rate & review recipes, view reviews by other users
+- Rate and review recipes, and view reviews by other users
 - Store and remove recipes under a personal favorites list

 ## Setup